HOW CAN I BUY TICKETS?

 If you fall into one of the categories below, you are entitled to order tickets at the discounted price you’ll see indicated throughout our event pages.

 Ticket discounts are available for groups of 10 or more.
-Simply contact Outreach Director Crystal Womble (by phone at 217/244-0549 or by email at email@example.com) with the details and she’ll take care of your request.
-You can also contact the Ticket Office if you’d like more information about this program.
+Simply fill out our group discount form or contact Outreach Director Crystal Womble (217.244.0549) with the details, and we'll take care of your request.
+You can also contact the Ticket Office (217.333.6280 or 800.KCPATIX) if you’d like more information about this program.

 Hot Seats were created with University of Illinois students in mind.
-Krannert Center holds a group of seats for Marquee events specifically for U of I students, who often aren’t able to purchase tickets until they arrive on campus in August.
-Hot Seats are available the minute Krannert Center season brochures have been mailed.
-Whenever you see the waiting list icon on an event page, Hot Seats may be available.
-Any unsold Hot Seats for fall semester Marquee events will be released for sale to the general public on October 1.
+Krannert Center holds a group of seats for Marquee events specifically for U of I students, who often are not able to purchase tickets until they arrive on campus in August.
+Whenever you see the waiting list icon on an event page, Hot Seats might still be available.
+Any unsold Hot Seats for fall semester Marquee events will be released for sale to the general public on October 3.
 Unsold Hot Seats for Krannert Center spring semester Marquee events will be released for sale to the general public on February 1.
-We encourage patrons, both students and nonstudents, to call the Ticket Office for more information regarding these tickets.
+We encourage patrons, both students and non-students, to call the Ticket Office for more information regarding these tickets.

 Krannert Center’s ticket system works on a receiptless basis; when you purchase tickets with your credit card, the tickets themselves are your receipt.